How to Use Gamification to Improve Your Loyalty Program

 In gaming (whether we’re talking about crossword puzzles, board games, quizzes, or the latest games on the market), the player always knows where they stand in regards to their progress through the game - think a leaderboard or status bar.
 This aspect of gaming can easily be applied to other, typically mundane processes as well.

 For example, it’s quite common to notice a little progress bar when you’re completing your LinkedIn profile.
 LinkedIn will tell you whether your profile is weak, intermediate, or strong — anything below a “strong” is often going to motivate users to put more effort into their profile.

 Many companies will include a progress bar in their digital onboarding portals for new employees.
 In fact, these new employees probably dealt with progress bars on jobseeker sites while they were filling out their job application as well.

 Going back to Starbucks, the coffee chain has done an excellent job of keeping customers aware of their rewards program status.
-The loyalty app sends customers push notifications when they’re close to reaching the next tier of the program, and reminds them of where they stand.
+The loyalty app sends customers push notifications when they’re close to reaching the next tier of the program or a specific milestone, and reminds them of where they stand.

 This keeps Starbucks front of mind and creates a sense of urgency in reaching the next level: “Tom, you’re only one coffee away from a free muffin of your choice this week!”

 Having things like badges, stamps, and leaderboards within your loyalty program to show customers’ status within the game offers some form of recognition and plays on people’s competitive streaks as well.

 The McDonald’s Monopoly app, for example, tells users what prizes nearby customers are winning — perhaps you didn’t win anything with your order of fries, but the customer near you just won a free meal.
 Would this not tempt you to perhaps buy a small cheeseburger with the hopes of having better luck the second time around?